rust-lang/reference/src/items/functions.md

 Functions with a self parameter may only appear as an [associated function] in a [trait] or [implementation].

 r[items.fn.params.varargs]
-A parameter with the `...` token indicates a [c-variadic function].
-The variadic parameter may have an optional identifier, such as `args: ...`.
+A parameter with the `...` token indicates a [c-variadic function], and may only be used as the last parameter.
+In an [`extern` block] the c-variadic parameter may have an optional identifier, such as `args: ...`, in a [c-variadic function definition] the identifier is mandatory.

 r[items.fn.body]
 ## Function body